CyanSalt/markdowntown/README.md

 ## Motivation

-[`micromark`](https://github.com/micromark/micromark) only exposes the conversion between Markdown and HTML strings, which is not friendly to front-end frameworks.
+[`micromark`](https://github.com/micromark/micromark) only exposes the transformation between Markdown and HTML strings, which is not friendly to front-end frameworks.
 However, using `mdast-util-*` in combination is too complicated.
 Therefore, `markdowntown` was created.